vmaleze/opentelemetry-hands-on/README.md

 ## Repository content

-- microservices : 4 Spring Boot applications
+- microservices: 4 Spring Boot applications
+- observability: configuration of the observability stack
-- presentation-slides : the presentation in format [Slidev](https://sli.dev/)
+- presentation-slides: the presentation in format [Slidev](https://sli.dev/)
+- signoz: configuration of Signoz
-- traffic-simulation : script to simulate the traffic on the microservices
+- traffic-simulation: script to simulate the traffic on the microservices

 ## MacOS